lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 One such multi-partite association is the subject studied here: the aquatic ferns of the _Azolla_ genus.

 _Azolla_ ferns are particularly interesting to study from a metagenomic perspective.
-They host substantial quantities of di-nitrogen fixing symbiotic _Trichormus azollae_ protected inside specialised leaf cavities [@Campbell1893; @Nierzwicki-Bauer1989].
+They host substantial quantities of di-nitrogen fixing symbiotic _Nostoc azollae_ protected inside specialised leaf cavities [@Campbell1893; @Nierzwicki-Bauer1989].
 These cavities contain a mucus-like substance [@Forni1998] presumably rich in ammonia [@Newton1976] containing the primary symbiont.
 The appropriate genus of the main _Azolla_ symbiont has been prone to debate; it is also known as _Anabaena azollae_ and _Nostoc azollae_.
-Here, we name the symbiont _T. azollae_ for the phylogenetic evidence in `cite the paper or make a phylogenomic tree myself.` High sequence identity amongst _T. azollae_ strains taken from various _Azolla_ strains indicates it was likely introduced once in the symbiosis [@Dijkhuizen2021].
+Here, we name the symbiont _N. azollae_ for the phylogenetic evidence in `cite the paper or make a phylogenomic tree myself.` High sequence identity amongst _N. azollae_ strains taken from various _Azolla_ strains indicates it was likely introduced once in the symbiosis [@Dijkhuizen2021].
 Consequently, all cyanobacterial strains endophytic to _Azolla_ are likely are the same cyanobacterial genus, perhaps even species.
-At the fern Shoot Apical Meristem (SAM) lies a -somewhat ironically named- 'seed colony of motile _T. azollae_ filaments [@Campbell1893, @Dijkhuizen2021].
+At the fern Shoot Apical Meristem (SAM) lies a -somewhat ironically named- 'seed colony of motile _N. azollae_ filaments [@Campbell1893, @Dijkhuizen2021].
 Developing leaves encapsulate part of this seed colony as inoculum for every leaf new cavity [@Campbell1893; @Nierzwicki-Bauer1989].
 _Azolla_ ferns systematically transfer their symbiotic cyanobacteria to next generations via their megaspores `supplemental figure on the life cycle?
 Perhaps one of Erbil?`.
 Recent papers theorised that the symbiont entered the fern megaspores via small channels [@Ran2010; @Zheng2009].